Arnold Hendrick: Video games

 It was at Microprose that he designed his best-known game, Darklands.
 The MS-DOS video game took three years and $3 million to develop — a large amount of money at the time — and the result was a unique and ground-breaking program that was plagued by glitches and bugs.
 As Andy Chalk noted in PC Gamer, "It wasn't a hit, largely because it was wracked with bugs at release, but featured remarkably deep systems and attention to detail, and genuinely unique, 'realistic' game world: a mythologized version of the 15th-century Holy Roman Empire, in which the creatures and dangers that people of the era believed were real actually are."
 Critics who could look past the game's glitches called Darklands "one of the best multicharacter FRPGs we've had the delight to play" and "surpass[es] the complexity and historical accuracy seen in any other contemporary computer game."
 Darklands was a finalist for PC Games Best Role-playing Game of 1992 (losing to Wizardry VII), and won the 1992 "PC Special Achievement Award" from Game Players magazine.
 Decades later, Darklands continued to be an inspiration for game development.
 Todd Howard cited the game as an influence on Bethesda Softworks' popular fantasy role-playing series The Elder Scrolls.
 Darklands was a direct inspiration for Obsidian Entertainment's 2022 role-playing game Pentiment.
 In 1995 Al Giovetti of The Computer Show interviewed Hendrick and two other Microprose employees about the creation and play of Darklands just two years after its release.
 Giovetti names Hendrick the designer and Hendrick describes detailed aspects of the game.

 In 1995, Hendrick moved to Interactive Magic, where he was involved in growing and leading the design staff.
 He also helped to develop American Civil War: From Sumter to Appomattox.
 In 2000, he went to Electronic Arts/Kesmai Studios to develop Air Warrior.
-He later worked for Forterra Systems, developing the MMORG Super Hero Squad Online (2011).
-He became a freelance consultant in 2016.
+He later worked for Forterra Systems.
+Hendrick moved to the Seattle area to work for The Amazing Society, where he was a Principal Designer on the first Marvel MMORPG MMORG Super Hero Squad Online (2011).
+In 2013, he was a key hire for Area 52 Games Star Wars MMOG based on his experience He became a freelance consultant in 2016.